Britney Spears Cycles Around In Sports Bra And Short Shorts

 So I found this adorable simple yoga studio in Maui … I tried to start off by doing yoga ????♀️ but I danced the first 20 minutes and let go …..
 I finished with stretching, splits and yoga!
 Most of the year I did a lot of heat yoga, and I over did it.
 I prefer cardio and dancing now !!!
 My trip to Maui was amazing, but I lost 7 hours of footage because my phone didn’t have a back up plan.
 I was extremely upset … I had 3 outside videos and 7 pics and hotel footage … but anyhow … I kept moving forward !!!
 Oh, and at night the studio had baby twinkle lights ..
 I preferred nights … it was magical ????????????

-The Inquisitr previously reported that Spears had a lot of fun with her boyfriend Sam Asghari earlier today when the two spoke a different language while spears put animal ears on them using a filter.
+The Inquisitr previously reported that Spears had a lot of fun with her boyfriend, Sam Asghari, earlier today when the two spoke a different language while Spears put animal ears on them using a filter.
 Sam is teaching Britney Farsi, and the phrase they said is “I love you,” and Asghari said it out loud to his girlfriend in the clip.

 Not surprisingly, fans responded to the “Gimme More” singer with plenty of love and support.